KaliLovesTech/Frederick_Douglas_Twitter_Bot/README.md

 - Technical details

 This project was a way for me to learn webscraping with python.
-I used some basic tools and libraries to complete this project.
+Tools used:

 - Visual Studio Code: A source code editor
    made by Microsoft.
 - Python Programming Language

+Libraries used:

+- Beautiful Soup 4: used to scrapes a
+   websites
-Libraries for Python: - Beautiful Soup 4: used to scrapes a websites - Tweepy: used to connect with Twitter - dotenv: used to hide api keys
+- Tweepy: used to connect with Twitter -
+   dotenv: used to hide api keys

 This is the first version of the project.
 I plan to add more features and functionality to later versions of the program.